cylc/cylc-flow/README.md

 </div>

-Cylc (pronounced silk) is a general purpose workflow engine that specialises in cycling workflows and has strong scaling characteristics.

-Cylc is a general purpose workflow engine that also orchestrates cycling systems very efficiently.
+Cylc (pronounced silk) is a general purpose workflow engine that also manages cycling systems very efficiently.
 It is used in production weather, climate, and environmental forecasting on HPC, but is not specialized to those domains.

 ### Quick Start